 Stress is considered to be a primary causal factor in most diseases, including cancer, heart disease, obesity, depression, diabetes, and numerous others.

 Too much stress for too long can cause the hair follicles to stop functioning properly, or cause autoimmune conditions like alopecia areata that commonly cause scalp or eyebrow hair loss.

 Pregnancy Pregnancy, childbirth, and breastfeeding a baby all have significant hormonal effects on a new mother.
 Dramatic fluctuations of T3 and T4 hormones can cause disruptions to the hair growth cycle.
 Some women experience eyebrow hair thinning during or after pregnancy.

 The Aging Process As people age, both women and men commonly develop some degree of androgenic alopecia, the type of hair thinning that is believed to be caused by hormonal changes, especially concerning androgenic sex hormones like testosterone and its derivative dihydrotestosterone (DHT).

-Healthline reports after about age 40, most men begin producing less testosterone, and women start producing less estrogens.
+After about age 40, most men begin producing less testosterone, and women start producing fewer estrogens.
 In both cases, scalp and eyebrow hair thinning commonly occur.

-Medications There are various prescription medications that are associated with hair loss in men and women.
-Some of these are:
+Medications There are various prescription medications that are associated with men and women.
+Some of them include:

 - Weight loss drugs like phentermine